jerebern/ShopifyCheatSheet/README.md

 # Somes Shopify Themes Improvement

 #### This project is kind of a personal cheat sheet for Shopify.
-This is not my job, so I thought it will be more easy for me to remember this if I share It on GitHub
+This is not my job, so I thought it will be more easy for me to remember this if I share it on GitHub

 ### Free to use at your own risk, I do not offer support of any kind.